MicrosoftDocs/minecraft-creator/creator/Documents/CreateAWorldTemplate.md

 If you activate add-on packs in a world and then export that world, Minecraft creates a few more folders and files to handle it all:

-In addition to the

 -------------------------

 - **behavior_packs**
-    - <All the behavior packs you activated in the world will be copied into here>
+    - All the behavior packs you activated in the world will be copied into here
 - **db**
 - **resource_packs**
-    - <All the resource packs you activated in the world will be copied into here>
+    - 0.All the resource packs you activated in the world will be copied into here
 - **level.dat**
 - **level.dat_old**
 - **levelname.txt**